It's so good to meet you!! We're Mikaela & Stan (if you see "Stik" anywhere - it's our names, Mik + Stan, together!).

 To be honest, Mik really didn't think we would be sharing this much of her health journey this publicly.
 But we truly feel led to be open-handed with our story, and we hope it will encourage and help you!

-In 2015, Mik was diagnosed with a thyroid autoimmune disorder that sent us on a researching frenzy.
-In December of 2020, she also received another autoimmune (fibromyalgia) diagnosis.
-Do you know what we mean when we say she forgot what it felt like to feel good?
-If you do, our hearts go out to you.
-We get what you're feeling.
+In 2015, I (Mik) was diagnosed with a thyroid autoimmune disorder that sent us on a researching frenzy.
+In December of 2020, I also received another autoimmune (fibromyalgia) diagnosis.
+Do you know what I mean when I say I forgot what it felt like to feel good?
+If you do, my heart goes out to you.
+I get what you're feeling.
 It's scary, it's isolating, and it's frustrating beyond belief.
-While these make doing normal life more difficult for her, she makes it a point to stay joyful and determined through it all (although we all have our days!).
+While these make doing normal life more difficult for me, I try to make it a point to stay joyful and determined through it all (although we all have our days!).

-Over the course of the past several years, we've gone low-tox in our home and pay very close attention to the products we use and the food we eat.
+Over the course of the past several years, we've made a lot of lifestyle changes, from slowing down our schedule and resting more, eating more whole foods, and also went low-tox in our home - we pay very close attention to the products we use and the food we eat.
 Eventually, we began eating a whole food, plant based diet.
 It took us time to make all these changes!
 Even though it would be so nice to easily develop new habits overnight, new lifestyle changes take time.
 And we're so thankful for what we've learned through this process and the changes we've made.
 It's widened our perspective and deepened our understanding of those around us - especially those struggling with unseen illnesses.

 If you want to look more into low-tox living, we'd love to share what we've learned and some of our favorite tools and resources with you.
 Take a look through this, and reach out to us if you'd like to chat.
 Everyone deserves to feel good and to be the best version of themselves!